Legacy of the Rift.

 Hjallna, Morkvar, & Eerika Ironhand

 Hjallna, Morkvar, & Eerika are the youngest of the Ironhands.
 They began to show signs of Gifted abilities instantly, yet no one knows the extent of their powers yet.
 After the Scourge of the Gifted disease ravaged Wulfgard, the three fell ill.
-As the Legacies journeyed to find their parents, they wanted to accompany and help their beloved siblings.
+The wanted to accompany their siblings in the quest of finding their parents.

 E